Alffonti/notes-backend/README.md

 The application was deployed to **Cyclic**.
 It was chosen over Render and Fly.io because Apps do not have to sleep, wake up, spin up or recycle even on free tier.
 And no credit card is needed.

+The node/express-backend resides in the Cyclic server.
+When the root address (https://notes-backend.cyclic.app/) is accessed, the browser loads and executes the React app that fetches the json-data from the Cyclic server.

 ## Streamlining deploying of the frontend

 The following npm-scripts were added to the `package.json` in order to create a new production build of the frontend from the CLI.